deggers/GenussFoldEnergyMin/README.md

 example on how to implement algorithms that require interleaved, split syntactic variables.

-# Thesis : Title in Progress
+# Thesis : Evaluation of pseudoknot-including RNA structure prediction grammars
-first step: implementing an energy based model

 # How to run
 Just run "ghci stack" - the nix-shell cannot work right now as it takes the newest dependencies which are not working right now